Eurasian tree sparrow: Distribution and habitat

-In Australia, the Eurasian tree sparrow is present in Melbourne, towns in central and northern Victoria and some centres in the Riverina region of New South Wales.
+In Australia, the tree sparrow is present in Melbourne, towns in central and northern Victoria and some centres in the Riverina region of New South Wales.
 It is a prohibited species in Western Australia, where it often arrives on ships from Southeast Asia.

-Despite its scientific name, Passer montanus, this is not typically a mountain species, and reaches only 700 m in Switzerland, although it has bred at 1,700 m in the northern Caucasus and as high as 4,270 m in Nepal.
+Despite its scientific name, Passer montanus, this is not typically a mountain species, and only reaches 700 m in Switzerland, although it has bred at 1,700 m in the northern Caucasus and as high as 4,270 m in Nepal.
 In Europe, it is frequently found on coasts with cliffs, in empty buildings, in pollarded willows along slow water courses, or in open countryside with small isolated patches of woodland.
-The Eurasian tree sparrow shows a strong preference for nest-sites near wetland habitats and avoids breeding on intensively managed mixed farmland.
+The tree sparrow shows a strong preference for nest-sites near wetland habitats and avoids breeding on intensively managed mixed farmland.

-When the Eurasian tree sparrow and the larger house sparrow occur in the same area, the house sparrow generally breeds in urban areas while the smaller Eurasian tree sparrow nests in the countryside.
-Where trees are in short supply, as in Mongolia, both species may utilise man-made structures as nest sites.
-The Eurasian tree sparrow is rural in Europe, but is an urban bird in eastern Asia; in southern and central Asia, both Passer species may be found around towns and villages.
+When the tree sparrow and the larger house sparrow are found in the same area, the house sparrow usually breeds in urban areas, while the smaller tree sparrow nests in the countryside.
+Where trees are scarce, as in Mongolia, both species may use man-made structures for nesting.
+The tree sparrow is a rural bird in Europe, but is an urban bird in eastern Asia.
+In southern and central Asia, both species of the genus Passer may be found around towns and villages.
 In parts of the Mediterranean, such as Italy, both the tree and the Italian or Spanish sparrows may be found in settlements.
-In Australia, the Eurasian tree sparrow is largely an urban bird, and it is the house sparrow which utilises more natural habitats.
+In Australia, the tree sparrow is largely an urban bird, whereas the house sparrow uses more natural habitats.